cpvrlab/vrTrainingFingerAlphabet/README.md

 ## Overview
 This is the final project (IPA) of our apprentice Cédric Girardin at the computer science department of the Berne University of Applied Science.\
 The VR-Application runs on a Oculus-Quest and uses its Hand tracking feature.
 The Application can validate up to 23 Hand signs from the German Alphabet.

+This Project was made in 2 weeks/ 10 Work days: 30.03.2020-08.05.2020 (Yes, the documentation was also made within does 2 weeks).

 The Readme file explains shortly folowing topics:
 * Setup